Skip to content

 Most falls are caused by a lack of prevention efforts that include:

-• Insufficient protective devices
+• Insufficient protective devices.

-• Ill-maintained ladders and scaffolding
+• Ill-maintained ladders and scaffolding.

-• Employees have unclear job procedures and task responsibilities
+• Employees have unclear job procedures and task responsibilities.

 Unfortunately, fall protection equipment cannot protect employees if it is not used correctly for the task performed.
+Proper training and adherence to safety regulations are key to preventing workplace accidents.

 When is Working at Heights training required?

-Any worker required to use fall protection must complete both working at heights training and equipment-specific training.
+Any worker required to use fall protection must complete both Working at Heights training and equipment-specific training.
 This is set out in O. Reg.
 297/13: Occupational Health and Safety Awareness Training.

 Methods of fall protection requiring Working at Heights training include: